PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 counter and cleanup completeness before retaining its guarded reconciliation result.
 Keep the following consecutive-Reshape boundary fixed.
 Commit and push only; do not create or update a pull request.

+## Primary final PReLU reconciliation characterization checkpoint

+The absolute-final PReLU owner has one exact rewrite counter, but intentionally runs unused-tensor pruning on every invocation to preserve its legacy cleanup contract.
+A zero-rewrite call can therefore mutate the tensor table.
+The caller already samples `final_prelu_tensor_count` and combines the rewrite counter with a clamped-by-comparison net tensor reduction condition.
+This guard covers both rewrite and cleanup-only paths; stale, unsafe, capped, and idempotent calls with no removable tensor remain true no-ops.

+A strict expected-failure orchestration contract now requires a stable two-key `_final_prelu_static_shape_stats` value and assigns the opt-in complete reconciliation result under that unchanged counter-or-tensor-delta guard.
+It also fixes the immediately following `final_consecutive_reshape_stats` boundary.

+At implementation, add only this result plumbing.
+Do not change the owner, counter schema, matching/planning, rewiring, alpha handling, pruning, layout sync, tensor-count sample, guard, ordering, dependencies, or TensorFlow behavior.
+Validate the indexed PReLU owner, terminal orchestration, and architecture sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- indexed PReLU owner, terminal orchestration, and architecture:
+  `297 passed, 1 xfailed in 17.16s`
+- expanded broad related gate: `1123 passed, 1 xfailed in 29.66s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final PReLU reconciliation- result contract; there are no unexpected failures.